Muskogee County District Court 08.07.20

 Sentencing

-ANDERSON, Robert Lynn.
-Domestic assault and battery with a dangerous weapon; prevent emergency telephone call; first-degree burglary, protective order violation; second-degree burglary.
-Two 10-year, one seven-year and two one-year concurrent suspended sentences.
+ANDERSON, Robert Earl.
+Domestic assault and battery with a dangerous weapon; prevent emergency telephone call; first-degree burglary; second-degree burglary; protective order violation.
+Sentenced Aug.
+6. Two 10-year, one seven-year and two one-year concurrent suspended sentences.
 Fined $4,000.

 DUI arrests